ppgeyser/ppgeyser.github.io/index.md

 order: 1
 ---

-My name is Peter and I am a Full-Stack Web Developer that comes from a background of working in IT and consumer electronics repairs.
+My name is Peter and I am a Full-Stack Web Developer that comes from a background of working in IT and consumer electronics repair.

 Completion of the University of California San Diego Full Stack Web Development Bootcamp has given me skills in technologies such as HTML5, CSS3, Bootstrap, JavaScript, jQuery, Node.js, MySQL, MongoDB, Express.js, React.js, Command Line, and Git.